Skip to content

 Automated Private Offerings

-When AUTOMATICALLY_CREATE_PRIVATE_OFFERING is enabled in settings, the plugin automatically creates private offerings for instances and volumes when a tenant is provisioned.
-This allows tenant users to order resources through the Marketplace interface.
+When AUTOMATICALLY_CREATE_PRIVATE_OFFERING is enabled in settings (default: True), the plugin automatically creates private offerings for instances and volumes when a tenant transitions to the OK state.
+This allows tenant users to order compute and storage resources through the Marketplace interface without administrator intervention.

 Quota Mapping